mmomtchev/Queue/README.md

 const myPriority = -1;

-/* This function will launch tasks and will
+/* This function will launch all tasks and will
  * wait for them to be scheduled, returning
  * only when all tasks have finished
  */